What happens when the lights go out for good?

 OFF seeks to explore our dependence on energy, the importance of access to information, our insatiable search for meaning and how people deal with the news that their world is imminently ending.

-After a sun flare hit the Western Hemisphere four years ago there have been a series of massive global power failures.
+After a CME hit the Western Hemisphere four years ago there have been a series of massive global power failures.
 Whilst the fight for control of energy was not a new thing this crisis led to the rise of totalitarian governments around the world, including The Government*.
 Countries became increasingly isolationist as they cut off all contact, migration and trade.

 This so-called Government is more of a corporate conglomerate grown from a former kid media mogul.
-It has bought up all services available to people, controlling food production, housing, water and energy supplies.
+It bought up all services available to people, controlling food production, housing, water and energy supplies.
 There is only one news organisation allowed to broadcast and it’s owned and operated by The Government, News Org.

 Due to the state of things many black markets have sprung up.
 There are a few underground shops where one can purchase ‘real food.’
 People in the black markets trade in energy- a portable phone charger would buy you a couple tins of beans.
 Several batteries might buy you some hydroponically grown lettuce.
 There’s also several underground printed presses free from The Government’s influence.